What does turning 50 mean to me?

 So, what IS filling my time?
 What IS keeping my busy?

 In short, it’s mostly learning!
 I’ve really started with this newfound love of learning.
+(Read 5 Reasons to Learn 5 New Things in Midlife.)
 I’ve always been about growing and staying current with things like technology.
 The biggest thing I’m learning about is personal development, mindfulness, and human behavior.
 And, of course, WordPress tech stuff and this blog!
 My big new venture!

 So here I am; what does turning 50 mean?
 To me it means being TOTALLY committed to improving my life, living authentically, and being present.